JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-05-09-bias_in_testing_part_one.markdown

 ## Oh!
 Our brains...

-Although we like to keep see yourselves as rational beings, who when focused can use the whole power of our brains to solve complex problems, the truth is that we are way less rational that we would like to think.
+Although we like to see yourselves as rational beings, who can use the whole power of our brains to solve complex problems, the truth is that we are way less rational that we would like to think.

-This non-rational part of our thoughts can be divided in two categories: Emotions and unconscious thoughts.
+This irrational part of our thoughts can be divided in two categories: Emotions and unconscious thoughts.
-We usually deal daily directly with the first, but the latter is frequently forgotten - we barely stop to think about our thinking!
-And it can lead us to serious situations, when we make mistakes and omit procedures even when the necessary knowledge and skill is with us.
+We usually daily deal directly with the first, but the latter is frequently forgotten - **we barely stop to think about our thinking!** And it can lead us to serious situations, when we make mistakes and omit procedures even when the necessary knowledge and skill is with us.

-## Not with me...
+## "Not with me..."

 If you don't believe me, watch the video below (without looking at the title):